Open Door Policy (album)

-Open Door Policy is the eighth studio album by the American rock band The Hold Steady, released on February 19, 2021, through the band's own label Positive Jams.
-The album was produced by Josh Kaufman, who has previously worked with the band on their seventh studio album, Thrashing Thru the Passion (2019), and was preceded by the singles "Family Farm", "Heavy Covenant" and "Spices".
+Open Door Policy is the eighth studio album by the American rock band the Hold Steady, released on February 19, 2021, through the band's own label Positive Jams.
+The album was produced by Josh Kaufman, who had previously worked with the band on their seventh studio album, Thrashing Thru the Passion (2019), and was preceded by the singles "Family Farm", "Heavy Covenant" and "Spices".

 Released to critical acclaim, the album debuted at number 6 on Billboards Top Album Sales chart and number 48 on their Top Rock Albums chart.
 At the end of 2021, the album received accolades from AllMusic, Uncut, Double J and God is in the TV, appearing on their end-of-year lists.

 Background

 The album was recorded in December 2019 at the Clubhouse Studio and The Isokon Studio in New York, with producer Josh Kaufman.
 Lead vocalist Craig Finn said in a press release: "Open Door Policy was very much approached as an album vs. a collection of individual songs, and it feels like our most musically expansive record.
 This album was written and almost entirely recorded before the pandemic started, but the songs and stories explore power, wealth, mental health, technology, capitalism, consumerism, and survival – issues which have compounded in 2020."

 Musicians Stuart Bogie, Jordan McLean, Cassandra Jenkins, Annie Nero and The Walkmen's Matt Barrick appear on the album.